rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 2: Tournament Format

 #####2.1 Format
+The tournament will consist of two sections.

+######2.1.1 Swiss section
-This will be a Swiss system tournament of [TBD] rounds.
+The first section will be a Swiss System tournament of [TBD] rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.

-######2.1.1 Pairings
 After the registration deadline, the registered participants will be seeded according to the judgment of the tournament director.
 The first round will then be paired by a "top half vs bottom half" method.
 For